radiorabe/klangbecken/doc/design.md

 * ... edit the audio track metadata
 * ... have a special playlist for _jingles_ that air four times an hour
 * ... control how often each jingle is aired
+* ... specify an end date until which a jingle is played
 * ... generate monthly statistics about the aired tracks (mostly jingles)
 * ... queue tracks for immediate airing
+* ... monitor the state of the system

 #### IT Operations